How Many Cups And In A Quart

 • Fluid Ounce (fl oz): This is the smallest unit commonly used.
 There are 8 fluid ounces in one cup.

 • Cup (c): A commonly used unit in recipes and everyday cooking.
-As mentioned, 4 cups make a quart.
+As covered, 4 cups make a quart.

 • Pint (pt): There are two cups in one pint.
 This unit is intermediate between cups and quarts.